ryogrid/anime-illust-image-searcher/README.md

 # Local Illustlation Image Files Searcher with CLIP ViT
 ## What's This?
-- Local illustration image files search engine with CLIP ViT
+- Local illustration image files search engine with CLIP ViT and simple viewer
   - can be used for photos.
 But flexible photo search is offered by Google Photos or etc :)
 - Search capabilities of cloud photo album services towards illustration image files are poor for some reason
 - So, I wrote simple scripts